SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 - Amsterdam

-Perhaps unsurprisingly, those lists of mainly cold-weather destinations don’t align with where people are traveling for the holidays.
+These lists of mainly cold-weather destinations don’t generally align with where people are traveling for the holidays – except for Honolulu, which sits smack in the middle of the Venn-diagram overlap for desirability and safety.

 Photo by Volodymyr Hryshchenko on Unsplash